MonoLisaFont/content/02_drafts/what_is_a_monospaced_font.md

 ## Beyond code

 Monospaced fonts have uses beyond programming due to their space fitting capabilities.
 Consider you are creating a space limited user interface where you have to show time spans in a column in a schedule.
 Although using a relative font would work, going with a monospaced font will make it easier for your users to scan the list.
 The image below illustrates the difference.

+TODO: A good spot for cross referencing with tabular figures post

 TODO: Add a visual example here
 */}